Champions League final moved from Istanbul to Porto

 "After the year that fans have endured, it is not right that they don't have the chance to watch their teams in the biggest game of the season," he added.

+UK citizens returning from red list countries are required to quarantine at a government-approved hotel for 10 days.

-Earlier this week, newspaper reports claimed the match would be played at London's Wembley Stadium.
+Earlier this week, newspaper reports claimed the match would be played at Wembley Stadium.

+Supporters groups from the Blues and City had requested the game be moved to England.

+The UK's Transport secretary Grant Shapps said he would have welcomed the fixture being played in London.

 "The difficulties of moving the final are great and the FA and the authorities made every effort to try to stage the match in England and I would like to thank them for their work in trying to make it happen," Ceferin said.